SublimeText/AdvancedNewFile/README.rst

 -------
 super+alt+n offers input file relative path for current project (opened file) shift+super+alt+n also creates __init__.py in all new folders.

+Thanks to Mike Yumatov (@yumike) for idea about this plugin.